KapilKhanal/almost.Kapil/content/home/about.md

 +++
 # About me
-Hello, Welcome to my blog.
-I write about Data , Code and Mathematics.
-I am a extremely grateful soul for everything.
-I am the first one to go to college from both side of my parents family.
-I study Mathematics, Data Science.
+Hello, Glad you found this blog.
+I write about Data,Code and Mathematics.
+Email me, Coffee or Ice Cream on Me !
+Let's nerd out with data and machine learning systems.